What Does Wick System Mean?

 Essentially, the wick system works on the same principle as an oil lamp.
 Also, unlike most other hydroponic systems, a wick system is passive, meaning there are no moving parts.
 That means it is not only affordable to set up, but simple to maintain, and less prone to breakdowns and problems.

 When it comes to hydroponic growing methods, there is a great deal of diversity out there.
 For growers interested in an affordable system that requires little in the way of equipment, setup or labor, the wick system is an option.

-A wick system works by “sucking” or wicking up water like a sponge and feeding it up to the plant.
+A wick system works by “sucking” or wicking up nutrient solution like a sponge and feeding it up to the plant.
 This process of “sucking” or wicking up water is a scientific principle known as capillary action.

-There are several different benefits to watering plants with a wick system.
-First, wick systems are considered to be one of the easier forms of hydroponic watering, and are thought to be a good tool for gardeners who may be interested in watering their plants with a hydroponic technique.
+There are several different benefits to a wick system.
+First, wick systems are considered to be one of the easier forms of hydroponic growing, and are thought to be a good tool for gardeners who may be interested in experimenting with hydroponic techniques.
 Additionally, wicks allow plants to “soak up” water or nutrients at a slow place.